Plotting (video game)

-Gameplay

 Reception

 In Japan, Game Machine listed Plotting on their August 1, 1989 issue as being the eighth most-successful table arcade unit of the month.
 The game was ranked the 23rd best game of all time by Amiga Power.

 Legacy

 In 2005, Plotting was re-released for Xbox, PlayStation 2, and Microsoft Windows as part of Taito Legends.
-On May 6, 2022, it announced that the game would be re-released for the Nintendo Switch as part of the Arcade Archives series.
+The game was re-released for the Nintendo Switch as part of the Arcade Archives series in May 2022.